Russian prosecutors accuse U.S. founder of Baring Vostok of embezzlement

-MOSCOW (Reuters) - Russian prosecutors in court on Friday accused the U.S. founder of Baring Vostok private equity group and other detainees of embezzling 2.5 billion rubles ($37.5 million).
+MOSCOW, Feb 15 (Reuters) - Russian prosecutors in court on Friday accused the U.S. founder of Baring Vostok private equity group and other detainees of embezzling 2.5 billion roubles ($37.5 million).

 Michael Calvey, a U.S. citizen, was detained in Moscow on Thursday on suspicion of fraud, the spokeswoman for Moscow’s Basmanny court had said earlier on Friday.